EttusResearch/uhd/host/docs/usrp_e1xx.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set 61.44MHz - uses external VCXO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To use the 61.44MHz clock rate, the USRP embedded will require two jumpers to be moved.
+To use the 61.44MHz clock rate with the USRP-Embedded, two jumpers must be moved on the device.

 * J16 is a two pin header, remove the jumper (or leave it on pin1 only)
 * J15 is a three pin header, move the jumper to (pin1, pin2)

 **Note:** See instructions below to communicate the desired clock rate into the UHD.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set other rates - uses internal VCO